What is the Karoo?

 There are several large reserves and protected areas in South Africa, including the Richtersveld and Namaqua National Parks, which draw tourists who come to enjoy the spring wild flowers which bloom around September each year.

-The National Biodiversity Institute of South Africa has a number of conservation projects underway, including the Succulent Karoo Ecosystem Programme (SKEP) which has undertaken conservation efforts that combine science, economics, socio-political, and land management practices.
+The South African National Biodiversity Institute has a number of conservation projects underway, including the Succulent Karoo Ecosystem Programme (SKEP) which has undertaken conservation efforts that combine science, economics, socio-political, and land management practices.

 A Karoo Visit in Spring!